THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 • 15th Pastor – Reverend Dr. J. Alfred Wilson

-• On the 18th of January 1946, the officers and members of Union Baptist Church extended the call to the Rev. J. Alfred Wilson.
-At the time Reverend Wilson was ministering to the Calvary Baptist Church in Monmouth, IL. where he had faithfully served for five years.
-Reverend Wilson and his dedicated wife Mrs. Annie Lucile Lindsay Wilson were parents of six children, two of which were living at the time of his call to Union.
+• On the 18th of January 1946, the members of Union Baptist Church extended the call to the Rev. J. Alfred Wilson.
+At the time, Reverend Wilson was ministering to the Calvary Baptist Church in Monmouth, IL where he had faithfully served for five years.
+Reverend Wilson and his dedicated wife, Mrs. Annie Lucile Lindsay Wilson, were parents of six children, two of which were alive at the time of his call to Union.

-• Rev. Wilson plunged immediately into the work the LORD had set before him.
-Within twelve months of his arrival, a new parsonage had been constructed, a new heating plant installed to heat both Church and parsonage.
-Other physical improvements including air conditioning and musical instruments were added, making ours one of the most modern churches in the State.
-Additional property and a bus for church transportation were purchased.
+• Rev. Wilson plunged immediately into the work the Lord had set before him.
+Within twelve months of his arrival, a new parsonage had been constructed, and a new heating plant was installed to heat both Church and parsonage.
+Other building improvements included air conditioning and musical instruments, making Union one of the more modern churches in the state at the time.
+Additionally, new property and a bus for church transportation were purchased.

-• On September 19, 1967, Dr. Wilson answered the call of his Master and went home to live with God.
+• On September 19, 1967, Dr. Wilson answered the call of his Master and went home to be with God.
+He served the community for 21 years.

 1968 – 2000